michael-e/email_newsletter_manager/readme.md

 Email Templates provides clean interface, separated from default Symphony pages, for managing email templates.
 For the sake of an example, we will go step-by-step through creating basic newsletter.

-1. **Model recipients section.**
+* **Model recipients section.**
-For details about sections in Symphony view: [“Sections” – Concepts – Learn – Symphony.](http://symphony-cms.com/learn/concepts/view/sections/)
+For details about sections in Symphony view: ["Sections" – Concepts – Learn – Symphony.](http://symphony-cms.com/learn/concepts/view/sections/)

 	* Required minimum data for recipient is name and email address.
 	Create two text input fields called `name` and `email`.